Meet the Team

 Over the course of her career, Heather has been recognized for her accomplishments in the community.
-She was named the Court Appointed Special Advocates (CASA) for Children DC’s Volunteer of the Year Award in recognition of her passion to represent the best interest of youth in foster care to the District of Columbia Family Court.
-In 2013, she was named a Rising Leader in Community Development by the Coalition for Nonprofit Housing & Economic Development, tapped to participate in the NTL Institute’s Leaders of Color Program and was named a Young Leader by Affordable Housing Finance Magazine in 2014.
-Ms. Raspberry also serves on the boards of New Partners Community Solar, Women of Color in Community Development (Vice President), BB&T CRA Steering Committee, City First Capital Advisory Board, the board of directors of her homeowners association and is a member of Alpha Kappa Alpha Sorority, Inc. and Leadership Greater Washington (’18).
+She was named the Court Appointed Special Advocate for Children’s Volunteer of the Year in recognition of her passion to represent the best interest of youth in foster care to the District of Columbia Family Court; honored as a Rising Leader in Community Development by the Coalition for Nonprofit Housing & Economic Development; tapped to participate in the NTL Institute Executive Director Leadership Program; and named an Emerging Leader by Affordable Housing Finance Magazine.
+Ms. Raspberry serves on the boards of New Partners Community Solar, Women of Color in Community Development (Vice President), BB&T CRA Steering Committee, City First Capital Advisory Board, Pomona Society Advisory Board and her homeowners association.
+She is also a member of Alpha Kappa Alpha Sorority, Inc. and Leadership Greater Washington (’18).
 Heather holds a dual bachelor’s degree in public relations and business management from Hampton University, and earned the National Development Council’s Housing Development Finance Professional Certification.

 The challenges of providing housing that people can afford impact each local jurisdiction and thus our entire region.
 This is exactly why HAND plays a critical role in the support of the region’s affordable housing industry.
 Through thoughtful engagement and strategic collaboration, HAND’s collective membership has the ability to transform communities across the Washington, D.C. metropolitan region.”

 Courtney Battle is HAND’s Membership Director.
 She brings a wealth of experience in journalism and communications to this role.
 Prior to HAND, she was an Account Manager for a local public affairs firm, and also spent several years at CNN’s Washington, DC bureau as a News Assistant and Media Coordinator.

 She received her Bachelor’s degree from Howard University in Washington, DC, where she majored in Journalism and minored in Afro-American Studies.
-She has been very engaged in her community via several organizations which include Alpha Kappa Alpha Sorority, Inc., Reading Partners, and Community ONE.
-Additionally, she is a member of the National Association of Black Journalists (NABJ), ColorComm, and Washington Women in PR.
+She has also been very engaged in her community via several organizations which include Alpha Kappa Alpha Sorority, Inc., Reading Partners, and Community ONE.

-She is originally from Southfield, Michigan, but has found a second home in Washington, DC.
+She is originally from Southfield, Michigan, and has found a second home in Washington, DC.